What is your general recommendation concerning alcohol

 For people who have been alcohol dependent for a long time, alcohol can have a toxic effect on their neurotransmitters, but that does not necessarily lead to depression or anxiety.
 Alcohol feeds depressive symptoms, increasing both their frequency and severity.
 Not all heavy or long time drinkers will become depressed.
 Depression can lead to alcohol abuse, while alcohol misuse can in some cases lead to depression which in this case alcohol rehab at an alcohol treatment center is an option if the depression is severe.
 Alcohol can briefly produce a pleasant and relaxed state of the mind.

-Moderate drinking may lengthen your life, while too much may shorten it.
-Drinking a moderate amount of alcohol -- up to three drinks per day in men and two drinks per day in women -- reduces the risk of death.
+Light drinking may lengthen your life, while too much may shorten it.
+Drinking a moderate amount of alcohol -- up to two drinks per day in men and one drink per day in women -- reduces the risk of death.
 The manner in which alcohol is consumed also appears to be important.
 Little amounts, preferably during meals, appears to be the right way (to drink alcohol).
 This is another feature of the Mediterranean diet, where alcohol, wine above all, is the ideal partner of a dinner or lunch.
 Archives of Internal Medicine, 2006.

 What is your general recommendation concerning alcohol